Q&A with Kiawah River’s Landscape Architect: VITA

 More than 20 years ago, the beginning of what would become Kiawah River’s master plan was designed with sustainable measures that engaged residents with the community’s diverse ecosystem without disturbing it.
 From our moss-draped heritage oak trees to the network of open trails laced throughout our 2,000 acres of land, Kiawah River was conceived from the ground up to embrace a Lowcountry sea islands lifestyle.

-Working with only the best in natural and organic practices, Kiawah River partnered with VITA, a boutique planning and landscape architecture studio specializing in respectfully merging elegant-built environments with natural sites, to plan the community’s landscape design.
+Working with only the best in natural and organic practices, Kiawah River partnered with VITA, a boutique planning and landscape architecture studio specializing in respectfully merging elegant-build environments with natural sites, to plan the community’s landscape design.
 Understanding the history of Kiawah River’s land, its culture and the environment, VITA was able to evoke a distinctive sense of place within our community.

 We sat down with Jerod Costner, a principal at VITA, to learn more about the inspiration behind Kiawah River’s waterfront development.